jwei302/robot-learning-algos/lab2/README.md

 * Training hyperparameters: epochs, batch_size, lr
 * Loss over time.
 Final training and test loss
 * Visualization of visited EEF states
-* Video of the robot performing the BC-inferred trajectory
 * Record a video of success and failures, and caption it explaining when success and failures occur

 ### Reflection Questions